install-it/it-claws/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-driver-claw is a Python-based command-line utility for downloading the latest PC hardware drivers and diagnostic tools.
+it-claws is a Python-based command-line utility for downloading the latest PC hardware drivers and diagnostic tools.
 Leveraging Selenium, it automatically navigates official websites and motherboard manufacturers' pages to locate and retrieve the most up-to-date versions of essential drivers and utilities.

-This tool also serves as a companion to [driver-box](https://github.com/markmybytes/driver-box/).
+This tool also serves as a companion to [install-it](https://github.com/install-it/install-it/).
 Refer to the [Usage](#including-extra-files-in-the-archive) section for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>